keptn/lifecycle-toolkit/docs/content/en/docs/tasks/implement-slack-notification/_index.md

 hidechildren: true # this flag hides all sub-pages in the sidebar-multicard.html
 ---

-# Overview
-This section describes how to **prepare and enable** post-deployment tasks to send notifications to slack using webhooks.

 ## Create Slack Webhook

 At first, create an incoming slack webhook.
 Necessary information is available in the [slack api page](https://api.slack.com/messaging/webhooks).
 Once you create the webhook, you will get a URL similar to below example.

 `https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX`